Dyson V8 Review: Absolute vs Animal vs MotorHead

 Dyson V8 Closeup

-It retains the design of the V6, but it has more power, runs much longer, and performs better all around.
+It retains the V6’s design, but it has more power, runs much longer, and performs better overall.

-Please watch this video to get a feel of what to expect from this stick vacuum.
+Please watch this video to understand what to expect from this stick vacuum.

 How does the Dyson V8 clean?

-Continuing with Dyson cordless vacuums’ tradition, the V8 operates with the theme of interchangeability, which is its main strength.
+Continuing with Dyson cordless vacuums’ tradition, the V8 operates with the theme of interchangeability, its main strength.

-However, the main function of the V8 is to clean floors and has two main attachments to do the task.
+However, the V8’s main function is to clean floors, and it has two main attachments for this task.

 Dyson V8 soft roller and direct drive tool